The Best of What Riga has to Offer

 Posted June 8, 2017

-We continued our trip through the Baltic states with a 4 hour bus ride north from Vilnius, Lithuania to Riga, Latvia.
+We continued our trip through the Baltic states with a 4-hour bus ride north from Vilnius, Lithuania to Riga, Latvia.
 Riga, Latvia’s capital is one of the most beautiful European cities I’ve ever traveled to.
-The walk-able old city is a UNESCO World Heritage Site filled with cobblestone streets, medieval architecture, and restaurants and cafes.
+The walkable old city is a UNESCO World Heritage Site filled with cobblestone streets, medieval architecture, and restaurants and cafes.
 Our visit coincided with the low season (March) meaning hotel rates were low, historic sites and landmarks weren’t crowded and restaurant reservations at Riga’s top restaurants were easy to come by.
-We spent three days and two nights exploring the best of what Riga has to offer.
+We spent three days and two nights exploring the best of what Riga offers.